Tripp808/Indie-Slide-webapp/README.md

 -
 ## Challenges

 - **Prototype Mode**: Some sections of the application are in prototype mode and are not fully functional.
-While the dashboard is fully functional, other parts like the Music Streams section and login functionality are still under development.
+While the login, dashboard and Music stream is functional, other parts like the Playlists, settings etc section are still under development.
 - **Integration Complexity**: Integrating with external APIs, such as the Spotify API, presents challenges in data retrieval and synchronization.
 Ensuring seamless integration and data accuracy is an ongoing challenge.

 ## Usage